Massachusetts State Employee Retirement System (MSERS)

 Optional Retirement Program (ORP)

 ORP is an alternative to the MSERS (Massachusetts State Employee Retirement System) for eligible professional employees hired as of September 1, 2011 and current employees not vested in any retirement plan operating under Chapter 32 of the Massachusetts General Laws (typically the MSERS, Massachusetts Teachers’ Retirement and county/municipal plans).
 ORP gives employees a choice of vendors and investment elections and includes a match from the State along with life insurance and long-term disability benefits.
 Employees are still required to make the same mandatory contribution as in the MSERS.

 Details can be found at www.mass.edu/orpenrollment.

 Thinking about retirement?
 Be sure to contact a Benefits representative to review your benefit options and other important information.
 Email Benefits.UMMS@umassmed.edu or call 508-856-5260, option 1 to schedule an appointment.

 403 (b) PLANS

-You may also voluntarily defer some of your own income to a 403 (b) plan, up to IRS limit of $18,000 if you are under 50 years old or $24,000 if you are 50 years old or over for calendar year 2015.
+You may also voluntarily defer some of your own income into the University 403 (b) plan, up to IRS limit of $18,000 if you are under 50 years old or $24,000 if you are 50 years old or over for calendar year 2016.

-You may voluntarily defer additional income into a 457(b) plan through Great-West Retirement Services up to IRS limit of $18,000 if you are under 50 years of age or $24,000 if you are 50 years or over for calendar year 2015.
+You may voluntarily defer additional income into the 457(b) plan/MA SMART Plan through Empower Retirement (Great-West Retirement Services) up to IRS limit of $18,000 if you are under 50 years of age or $24,000 if you are 50 years or over for calendar year 2016.

 Roth 457 (b) PLAN Option